AmityCo/Amity-Social-Cloud-UIKit-iOS-OpenSource/README.md

 `amity-uikit.zip` contains AmityChat.xcframework, Realm.xcframework and AmityUIKit.xcframework.

 ## Documentation
-View the [documentation](https://docs.amity.co/uikit/ios/overview) for AmityUIKit.
+View the [documentation](https://github.com/AmityCo/Amity-Social-Cloud-UIKit-iOS-OpenSource/wiki) for AmityUIKit.

 ## Changelog
-[See the changelog](https://docs.amity.co/uikit/ios/changelog) to be aware of latest improvements and fixes.
+[See the changelog](https://github.com/AmityCo/Amity-Social-Cloud-UIKit-iOS/releases) to be aware of latest improvements and fixes.

 ## Contribution guidelines
-Please refer to the (guidelines)[Link to Contributing to AmityUIKit OpenSource]
+Please refer to the [guidelines](https://docs.amity.co/support/contribute#contributions).

 ## License